 POSTED BY May 18, 2021 COMMENTS (29)ON

-Do you exactly understand what is Claim Settlement Ratio in Insurance?
+Do you exactly understand what the Claim Settlement Ratio in Insurance is?

-In simple words, claim settlement ratio is the percentage of claims paid in a financial year.
+In simple words, the claim settlement ratio is the percentage of claims paid in a financial year.

 Claim Settlement Ratio = (No of Claim Paid / No of Claims Received)

 So if a company gets 1000 claims in a year and pays 985 of them, then its claim settlement ratio for that year will be 98.5%.
-Important point to note here is that it’s about number of claims and not the amount of claim.
+An important point to note here is that it’s about the number of claims and not the number of claims.

-Generally most of the people willing to buy a term plan look for this ratio as they are concerned about the claim getting paid in case of their early death.
-But claim settlement ratio is not same as “death claim settlement ratio”
+Generally, most of the people willing to buy a term plan look for this ratio as they are concerned about the claim getting paid in case of their early death.
+But claim settlement ratio is not the same as the “death claim settlement ratio”

-In calculation of claim settlement ratio (in case of life insurers), all types of claims are considered like..
+In the calculation of the claim settlement ratio (in the case of life insurers), all types of claims are considered like.

 One of the biggest myths about CSR (Claim settlement ratio) is that it’s a probability of claim settlement.
 This is not true and often leads to misjudgment of an insurance company.